Daeon97/CardInfoFinder/README.md

 ### Project parts
 /app/src/main contains our concerns.
 In /app/src/main/java/com/engelsimmanuel/cardinfofinder there is the MainActivity.kt file which contains our app main logic.
-There is also the Constants.kt file which contains constants used in the app and finally is the Commons file which constains a bunch of functions for UI decoration
+There is also the Constants.kt file which contains constants used in the app and finally is the Commons file which constains a bunch of functions for UI decoration.
-/app/src/main/res also contains some important directories.
+Furthermore, /app/src/main/res also contains some important directories.
 Layout files are placed in /app/src/main/res/layout, strings are not hardcoded but are placed in
 /app/src/main/res/values/strings.xml. /app/src/main/res/values/dimens.xml contains padding and margin values used throughout the app.
 Feel free to explore other directories and sub directories.